mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/deepseek_parallel/deepseek_r1_671b_w8a8_dp4_tp4_ep4.md

 ## Sending Requests

-Use the following command to send requests, where `$PROMPT` is the model input:
+Use the following command to send requests, where `prompt` is the model input:

 ```bash
 curl http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{"model": "/path/to/save/deepseek_r1_w8a8", "prompt": "I am", "max_tokens": 20, "temperature": 0}'